 Gavilan College accurately informs current and prospective students regarding total cost of their education.
-On Gavilan's financial aid website (I.C-25) both California residents (living with parents and living away from parents) and non-resident students are able to project costs for attending Gavilan.
+The financial aid section of the Gavilan College website includes tables that let both California residents (living with parents and living away from parents) and non-resident students project costs for attending Gavilan College (I.C-39).
 These projections are based on a 12-unit course load and calculate expenses such as tuition, books and supplies, housing and food, transportation and personal costs.
 Calculations are for both nine-month and eleven-month enrollments.

 Each semester, Gavilan produces a semester guide, an informational booklet with helpful information including steps for new students, payment deadlines, fees, financial aid, counseling services, FAQs, student services, instructional supports, tools for success and more.
 The accuracy of this information is reviewed and approved by the Director of Admissions and Records.
-Booklets are distributed to local high schools, all college campuses, and off site locations such as grocery stores, libraries and other high traffic areas.
-Included in this guide is information that details costs and fees for the semester.
+Booklets are distributed to local high schools, all Gavilan College locations, and off site locations such as grocery stores, libraries and other high traffic areas.
+Included in this guide is information that details costs and fees for the semester, including the costs for any classes with additional fees for materials or supplies (I.C-40).